-The Northwestern Medicine Kovler Organ Transplantation Center is the longest continual provider of organ transplantation in Chicago.
+The Northwestern Medicine Organ Transplant Center is the longest continual provider of organ transplantation in Chicago.
 Since its first transplant in 1964, Northwestern Medicine has provided new organs for more than 6,000 people and has become a pioneer in transplantation research.

 Watch Alberto and Soledad talk about their transplant experience and learn about the Living Donor Kidney Program from our medical and surgical team.